Battleground Ukraine: Putin the Tyrant v. Biden the Appeaser

-Joe Biden and Putin had a two-hour conversation on a video confab this week regarding U.S. concerns over the impending Russian invasion of Ukraine.
+Joe Biden and Putin had a two-hour video confab regarding the impending Russian invasion of Ukraine.
 I have been assured that Biden stayed awake for most it, but those Situation Room chairs are very comfy.
 It is no small irony that the call took place on the anniversary of the surprise attack on Pearl Harbor — though I am certain that irony is lost on the Biden puppeteers who listened in: Secretary of State Antony Blinken and National Security Advisor Jake Sullivan.
 As you recall, Sullivan played a key role propagating Hillary Clinton’s fake “Russia collusion” charade, so he is an expert on Putin.

 Three weeks ago when Biden made a similar call to ChiCom tyrant Xi Jinping, Xi unwaveringly asserted his authority and power and signaled his disregard for Biden, as made clear by China’s rapid military advances in recent months and its overt aggression toward Taiwan.

-As I have warned repeatedly, Putin is a de facto surrogate of the ChiComs, so while confronting Putin on the eastern front, watch for Xi to move on the western front with Taiwan, creating massive national security threats on two fronts.
+As I have warned if Putin meets with no resistance on the eastern front, watch for Xi to move on the western front with Taiwan, creating massive national security threats on two fronts.

-I am not a gambler and thus will not wager on the probability of who will move first or if either will, but there is no question Xi and Putin know Biden is a feckless appeaser.
-This may be another round of Putin’s saber rattling to win various concessions, but the risks of it being more than that are much higher now than in 2014 when Obama and Biden empowered Putin’s “Russian Spring” invasion of Ukraine the fist time, when he seized control of Crimea.
+The risks associated with another Russian incursion into Ukraine, in continuation of the Russo-Ukrainian War are much higher now than in 2014 when Obama and Biden empowered Putin’s “Russian Spring” invasion of Ukraine the fist time, when he seized control of Crimea.
 How inconsiderate of Putin after then-Secretary of State Hillary Clinton gave his foreign minister a “reset button.”